 This is a group of four people donating their time and expertise to perform magic shows to children as a form of healing, teaching and entertainment.
 These people regularly entertain in the hospitals in Utrecht.
 With our donation they were able to buy more props and red noses to entertain children.

 This is a charitable foundation set up to enable children to have a great birthday.
-In Holland there is a tradition that you offer a “tractatie” in the school.
+In Holland there is a tradition that you offer a “traktatie” in the school.
 This involves creating snacks for other children in your class.
 If the family is currently reliant on the Food Bank, then this would be an impossibility.
 As a consequence many children opt to take a day off school rather than celebrate their birthday.
 We donated 4 gift sets to children.
-These include a present for the child, birthday balloons and decoration, a tractatie set and a full birthday cake and candles set.
+These include a present for the child, birthday balloons and decoration, a traktatie set and a full birthday cake and candles set.

 We donated 800 USD to Kiva.org in December 2014 and sponsored many women’s enterprising initiatives around the world.
 Kiva is a microfinancing organsiation that supports the ability to provide start-up or growth loans to many people who would otherwise be unable to start or grow their business.

 Keeping in mind the target of our group, we selected mostly women interested in raising some funds for agriculture, art, clothing, food, health education and manufacturing related projects.

 We quickly starting to get back some repayments from 3 of the beneficiaries, which means that some of the money donated is already serving the purpose.
 These first projects were: